 - Dress bottoms must be solid navy blue, khaki, or burgundy.
-In addition, jumpers and skorts may be burgundy/gray plaid (available at Lands End) and dresses may be powder blue. - Athletic, spandex and denim materials, yoga-style pants, carpenter loops, and decorative embroidery are not permitted.
+In addition, jumpers and skorts may be burgundy/gray plaid (available at Lands End).
+Dresses must be solid navy blue, khaki, burgundy, or burgundy/gray plaid and must have a collar. - Athletic, spandex and denim materials, yoga-style pants, carpenter loops, and decorative embroidery are not permitted.